is the northernmost sizeable town in Queensland.

 straight away you see the real face of Weipa - the export wharf with

-massive cargo ships, and a big heap of red bauxite.
+massive ore carrier ships, and a big heap of red bauxite.

-And - the beautiful red sand and blue water beaches with pandanus
+And - some beautiful red sand and blue water beaches with pandanus

 Further north you can either take the straight road north to Nanum,

-industrial suburb with lots of car mechanic shops etc, but also
+industrial suburb with lots of car mechanic workshops etc, but also

-some beautiful coastal views and a wharf that is great for fishing.
+some beautiful coastal views with pelicans and a wharf that is great

 If you turned left and kept going, you come the "back" way to Nanum,